 In our last blog about trade promotion management (TPM), you’ll learn how to use Sage Enterprise Management (Sage X3) to manage TPM business needs without customizations or interfaces with third-party solutions.
 By no means does this solution cover all the functionalities that a customization or third-party solution would cover, but it does handle all the accounting and reporting needs.

-Sage X3’s flexibility allows you to use price lists and the automatic journals to capture pertinent TPM information.
+Sage Enterprise Management’s flexibility allows you to use price lists and the automatic journals to capture pertinent TPM information.
 The price lists are used to hold by line what the off-invoice or accrual values need to be, while the automatic journals hit specific GL accounts for each of the off-invoice or accrual values.

 The first configuration to consider is the sales price list.
 On that price list, you can configure different discounts and expenses; the key is to identify which element is off-invoice and which element is for accrual purposes.

 To do this, go to Setup > Sales > Price lists > Price structure.
 When the [Net price -tax] field is set to “Yes,” it will be used to determine the final value of the invoice.
 When set to “No,” a calculation that can be used by an automatic journal is done and stored with the document.

 The next configuration is modifying the automatic journal; there are typically two modifications you’ll make.
 First, you’ll change the way the invoice posts, which involves adding the various elements of the trade promotion.
 (Charges and discounts have their own GL accounts that affect the sales amount.)